tenzir/tenzir/web/docs/operators/sources/show.md

 - `connectors`: shows all available [connectors](../../connectors.md).
 - `formats`: shows all available [formats](../../formats.md).
 - `operators`: shows all available [operators](../../operators.md).
-- `partitions`: shows all partitions of a (remote) node.
+- `partitions`: shows all partitions of a remote node.
-- `types`: shows all known type definitions.
+- `types`: shows all known type at a remote node.

 ## Examples